-How often can I make/use this turmeric mask?
+How often can I use this turmeric mask?

-This mask can be used as often as needed, and once a week as maintenance during flare ups.
+This mask can be used as often as needed during flare-ups and once a week as maintenance.

 Can I make this mask ahead of time in large batches and save for later use?

-Since there are no preservatives in this mask you would only want to make enough for one time use.
+Since there are no preservatives in this mask, you would only want to make enough for one-time use.
 We don’t recommend saving for later use.
-Fresh is best.
+In this case, fresh is best.

-What are the other benefits of turmeric, should I add this into my vitamin routine for internal benefits?
+What are the other benefits of turmeric; should I add it into my vitamin routine for internal benefits?

-Turmeric is a potent antioxidant that helps fight free radicals, pollution, inside the body.
-Also, since turmeric is anti-inflammatory many people who take a turmeric supplement report an easing of joint pain from arthritis and it can increase gut health and digestion.
+Turmeric is a potent antioxidant that helps fight free radicals that cause damage to the body’s cells.
+Also, since turmeric is anti-inflammatory, many people who take it as a supplement report an easing of joint pain from arthritis and that it can increase gut health and digestion.

 Any adverse reactions to turmeric I should know about?

-If you are allergic you should avoid using this topically and/or internally.
+If you are allergic, you should avoid using this topically and internally.
 If you aren’t sure, we recommend a test patch inside your forearm.
 If you notice any redness, irritation, or swelling, skip this mask.